GroupProject2020/Ovito/doc/python/introduction/examples.rst

 Example M1: Calculating mean square displacement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a first simple example, we look at the calculation of the mean square displacement (MSD) in a system of moving particles.
+This example presents a user-defined modifier function for calculating the mean square displacement (MSD) for a system of moving particles.
-OVITO already provides the built-in `Displacement Vectors <../../particles.modifiers.displacement_vectors.html>`__ modifier, which calculates the displacement of every particle.
+OVITO provides the built-in `Displacement Vectors <../../particles.modifiers.displacement_vectors.html>`__ modifier, which calculates the individual displacement of each particle.
 It stores its results in the ``"Displacement Magnitude"`` particle property.
-So all our custom analysis modifier needs to do is to sum up the squared displacement magnitudes and divide by the number of particles:
+So all our user-defined modifier function needs to do is to sum up the squared displacement magnitudes and divide by the number of particles:

 .. literalinclude:: ../example_snippets/msd_calculation.py
   :lines: 12-23